 - Do we Share Your Data?

 8.1.
 We may share your data with other companies in our group for fulfilment of order or marketing purposes.
-This includes our holding company Morland Group Limited and its subsidiaries.
+This includes our holding company John Morris Holdings Limited and its subsidiaries.

 8.2.
 We may sometimes contract with third parties to supply products and services to you on our behalf.
 These may include payment processing, delivery of goods, search engine facilities, advertising and marketing.
 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations and the obligations of the third party under the law.